korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 Now, I'll loop through my full list, but this time I'm going to do it with the _forEach_ method.
 And that takes a lambda expression, and in there,
-I'm just going to call merge on the contacts map, passing the current contacts name, then the current contact.
+I'm just going to call merge on the _contacts_ map, passing the current contacts name, then the current contact.
 I need to follow that with another lambda expression.
 I'll leave a placeholder here for a minute.
-Finally, I'll print the elements in the contacts map after this call.
+Finally, I'll print the elements in the _contacts_ map after this call.
-Again, this next lambda is a Function Interface, and in this case my two types and result are all going to be the same type, Contact.
+Again, this next lambda is a Function Interface, and in this case, my two types and result are all going to be the same type, Contact.
 I need to set up two parameters in my lambda, and I'm going to call them previous and current,